gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     -
   * - Provisioning: Library
     - None, Read, Full
-    - Determines access to the Provisioning > Library page, including the Instance Types, Layouts, Node Types, Option Types, Option Lists, File Templates, Scripts, Spec Templates, and Cluster Layouts tabs.
+    - Determines access to the Provisioning > Library page, including the Instance Types, Layouts, Node Types, Inputs, Option Lists, File Templates, Scripts, Spec Templates, and Cluster Layouts tabs.
     - The Provisioning Library pages is where the various library elements are created and maintained.
-These include: Instance Types, Layouts, Node Types, Option Types, Option Lists, File Templates, Scripts, Spec Templates, and  Cluster Layouts.
+These include: Instance Types, Layouts, Node Types, Inputs, Option Lists, File Templates, Scripts, Spec Templates, and  Cluster Layouts.
     - This permission is recommended for those responsible for managing the library.
     -
   * - Provisioning: Scheduling - Execute